NORMAN J. CLEMENT RPH., DDS.,

 The Diversion Investigators merely rely upon unquantified suspicions.
 Assuming arguendo, the behaviors characterized as red flags by the DEA are indicators of criminal conduct for some and yet do not prove the substantial likelihood of “imminent harm to public health and safety” required by the statute.

-The Drug Enforcement Agency (DEA) are determined to criminalize legal practices of the Pharmacist, physicians, and their patients and specifically Pharmacies owned by ethnic people of color.
+The Drug Enforcement Agency (DEA) are determined to criminalize the legal practices of the Pharmacist, physicians, and their patients, and specifically Pharmacies owned by ethnic people of color.
 Hundreds of people, physicians, dentists, nurses, pharmacists sit in prison today because of DEA’s massive targetting.
 Like Musician Miles Davis standing outside The Bird Land Theater,1959 in New York City, we must resist being defiled.
 (1)(2)(8)

 THE ECONOMICS OF MEDICAL RED LINING

 One cannot ignore race or the factors of race in the decision-making process or ignore the economic injuries when Black doctors (physicians and dentists) are reimbursed by third-party insurance payors differently based solely on zip code.
 This is precisely why an increasing number of medical/dental/pharmacy providers are electing to do business solely in cash, credit cards, or debits to ensure their healthcare practice economic stability.

 Physicians, dentists, pharmacists who are black owners and display their shingle in certain zip codes are further humiliated and challenged by third-party payors to justify their diagnoses and treatment plans.
 These practitioners are likely to be reimbursed slower and at lower payment rates based solely on zip code which further undermines the practice of medicine/dentistry/pharmacy service in their communities.
 They are more likely to be audited, sanctioned by third-party payors, and reviewed by State and Federal licensing authorities.